 David Stubbs

 Much of my career has centred on sustainability management of sport and major events.
-For nine years (from November 2003 to December 2012) I led the award-winning sustainability programme of the London 2012 Olympic and Paralympic Games, widely recognised as the most sustainable Games in modern Olympic history.
+For nine years (from November 2003 to December 2012) I led the award-winning sustainability programme of the London 2012 Olympic and Paralympic Games, still widely recognised as a benchmark for sustainability in the sport and events sectors.

-I set up as an independent sustainability consultant in January 2013, immediately following the end of my role at London 2012.
+I set up as an independent sustainability expert in January 2013, immediately following the end of my role at London 2012 and Sustainability Experts Limited was incorporated in April 2014.

 Before my Olympic career, I spent 15 years working on the environmental aspects of golf course development and management, including six years as Executive Director of the European Golf Association Ecology Unit.
-In 1997 I established the Committed to Green programme for golf courses.
+In 1997 I developed the first ever environmental programme for the Ryder Cup, which was held at Valderrama Golf Course in southern Spain.
+It was during this event, I organised the launch the Committed to Green programme for golf courses, which was taken forward by colleagues after I left to go to London 2012 and evolved into the highly successful Golf Environment Foundation for sustainable golf.

-I am based near Fakenham, a small country town in Norfolk, UK, where I live with Jan my wife and partner of nearly 40 years and our two dogs.
-I have been a life-long enthusiast of birdwatching, which I try to fit in on my travels and in my spare time as the unofficial recorder for my local area, West Raynham in the upper Wensum Valley.
+I live in West Raynham, a small village in North Norfolk, UK, with Jan my wife and partner of 45 years and our dogs.
+I have been a life-long enthusiast of birdwatching and natural history, which I try to fit in on my travels and in my spare time.

 For further information